 James A. Shanks Middle School is located in Gadsden County, a rural county in the Panhandle, 16 miles east of the state capital.
 James A. Shanks Middle School is the home of the "Tigers," where teaching and learning take center stage.

 Teachers and students of Carter-Parramore Middle School moved to the James A. Shanks High School site in August 2003.
 The facility became available when its teachers and students moved to occupy the newly constructed East Gadsden High School.
 The school then became known as James A. Shanks Middle School.
 The facility is not new; it was built in 1970.

 James A. Shanks Middle School serves students in grades 6-8 from four feeder schools: George Munroe Elementary, Stewart Street Elementary, Gretna Elementary, St. John Elementary, and Gadsden Elementary Magnet School.
-Following the middle school concept, the teachers and students are organized into six teams: two teams at each grade level.
 Diverse activities include academic, service and honors clubs, as well as athletics.
-Additional offerings include physical education, music, art and vocational classes.
+Additional offerings include physical education, music, and vocational classes.

 Currently, the total enrollment is 539 students in grades 6-8.
 Our student population is made up of 79% Black, 2% White, 18% Hispanic and 1% other.
 Approximately 85.03% of James A. Shanks Middle School students qualify for free or reduced meals.
 Our exceptional education and ELL populations are 12% and 3%, respectively.
 These populations include exceptionalities ranging from gifted to language impaired.

 The educational level of our staff ranges from Bachelors to Masters Degrees.
-Forty-one teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
+Thirty-nine teachers are found within Shanks' perimeters providing unique courses of study at regular, intensive and advanced levels covering a range of choices within each department.
 Other instructional personnel include 2 guidance counselors, 1 media specialist, and a behavioral specialist.
 The student/teacher ratio is at the state requirements.
 The administrative staff includes three administrators.